-It is the responsibility of the Project Manager or his designee to acknowledge initial receipt of the data package(s), verify that the four data evaluation steps (see below) are completed.
+It is the responsibility of the Chemistry Technical Committee Chair/Co-chair or his/her designee to acknowledge initial receipt of the data package(s), verify that the four data evaluation steps (see below) are completed.
 The analytical laboratory must be notified of any additional information or corrective actions deemed necessary after the data evaluation.
 Following satisfactory resolution of all "corrective action" issues, the final action is to notify the laboratory in writing that the submitted results have been officially accepted as complete.
-It may be necessary or desirable for a team of individuals (e.g., the QA Coordinator, Lab Coordinator and/or staff analytical chemists) to assist the Project Manager in technical evaluation of the submitted data packages.
-While the Project Manager has ultimate responsibility for maintaining official contact with the analytical laboratory and verifying that the data evaluation process is completed, it is the responsibility of the QA Coordinator to closely monitor and formally document each step in the process as it is completed.
-This documentation should be in the form of a data evaluation tracking form or checklist that is filled in as each step is completed.
-This checklist should be supplemented with detailed memos to the project file outlining any concerns with data omissions, analysis problems, or descriptions of questionable data identified by the laboratory.
+It may be necessary or desirable for a team of individuals (e.g., members of the Chemistry Technical Committee, Lab Coordinator and/or staff analytical chemists) to assist the Chemistry Technical Committee Chair/Co-Chair in technical evaluation of the submitted data packages.
+While the Chemistry Technical Committee Chair/Co-Chair has ultimate responsibility for maintaining official contact with the analytical laboratory and verifying that the data evaluation process is completed and to formally document each step in the process as it is completed, it is the responsibility of the Sediment Quality Planning Committee Chair to monitor the process to ensure completeness.
+Formal documentation should be in the form of a data evaluation tracking form or checklist that is filled in as each step is completed.
+This checklist should be supplemented with detailed memos to the survey file outlining any concerns with data omissions, analysis problems, or descriptions of questionable data identified by the laboratory.

 Evaluation of the data package should begin as soon as possible following its receipt, since delays increase the chance that information may be misplaced or forgotten.
 In addition, if holding times have been exceeded, options for reanalysis may be limited.
-The following steps are to be followed and documented in evaluating Bight '13 chemistry data:
+The following steps are to be followed and documented in evaluating Bight '18 chemistry data: